bkammerling/ubuild-jekyll/wunder_collections/_posts/2020-08-14-the-future-of-the-passenger-transportation-act.md

 - city
 - policy
 author: []
-cta_heading: Sign Up for our Monthly Policy Brief
+cta_heading: Subscribe to our quarterly Policy Brief
-cta_text: 'The Wunder Mobility x Bernstein Group Policy Brief is full of articles relevant to policymakers and curious industry followers. '
+cta_text: Sign up for the bilingual Bernstein Group x Wunder Mobility Policy Brief, a quarterly round-up featuring fascinating articles on mobility, tech, the role of cities and regulation.
 cta_link: pages/bernstein-newsletter.md
 title: The Future of The Passenger Transportation Act
 publish_date: 2020-08-14 13:00:00 +0000